-- Coconut Oil.
-Butter, olive oil, ghee and avocado oil can all be used in place of coconut oil.
-However, please be mindful of the way the taste/texture of the oil will change the overall taste of the dish!
+- Salted butter.
+Use unsalted butter, coconut oil, olive oil, ghee and avocado oil can all be in place of salted butter.
+However, please be mindful of the way the taste/texture of the oil will change the overall taste of the dish.

 - Preheat oven to 425 degrees F.

 - Grease a large baking pan, set aside.